Watten (card game)

-Watten, regionally also called Waddn, Watteln or Wattlung, is a card game that is mainly played in Bavaria, Austria, Switzerland and South Tyrol.
+Watten, regionally also called Waddn, Watteln or Wattlung, is a card game that is mainly played in Bavaria, Austria, Switzerland and South Tyrol, including Ladinia.
 There are several main variants: Bavarian, Bohemian, South Tyrolean (Stichwatten), (Austrian) Tyrolean, Kritisch and Blind Watten.
 It is usually a 4-player game, which is "by far the most interesting", but it may also be played by 2 or 3 players.
 According to Parlett, Watten is "hard to describe [but] fun to play and easy to learn."